 9. Boston Fern

 Boston fern can be an elegant addition to your bedroom.
 You can plant it in hanging baskets.
 This plant helps in removing toxic compounds like formaldehyde, xylene, and toluene from the air and purifies the air.
-More than that its frilly green leaves uplift mood.

 10. Bamboo Palm

-Bamboo palm is of course not an easy to grow houseplant, yet it deserves a spot in this list of best bedroom plants.
+Bamboo palm is, of course, not an easy to grow houseplant, yet it deserves a spot in this list of best bedroom plants.
 It can transform the appearance!
 Also, it can remove harmful chemicals such as trichloroethylene and benzene from the air.

 Chrysanthemum can be grown indoors, yes!
 You should grow it in your home not just for its flowers but for its foliage, which absorbs air pollutants like ammonia, formaldehyde, and benzene.